 In December 2014, a timeline for transition to Phase 2 of BPCI was instituted.
 According to the timeline, every episode initiating organization, regardless of whether the Episode Initiator is directly bearing risk (as an Awardee) or is participating under an Awardee Convener, had to transition at least one Clinical Episode to Phase 2 by July 1, 2015 in order to remain in BPCI.
 The transition of all clinical episodes for all participants into Phase 2 was completed on September 30, 2015 at which point Phase 1 of BPCI ended.
 Phase 2 was previously scheduled to end after each participant completed a three year period of performance for each clinical episode entered into Phase 2.
 The BPCI initiative has been extended until September 30, 2018 for all BPCI Model 2, 3, and 4 Awardees that choose to sign an amendment extending their period of performance for all clinical episodes for up to 2 years.

 Model 4 Awardees

-As of Julyl 1, 2017, the BPCI Model 4 has 2 participants in Phase 2.
+As of July 1, 2018, the BPCI Model 4 has 2 participants in Phase 2.
 The 2 participants are comprised of 2 Awardees and 0 Episode Initiators involved in care redesign.
 For Model 4, “Episode Initiator” means an acute care hospital that triggers an Episode of Care.
 The breakdown of participants by provider type is as follows: Acute Care Hospitals (2).
-Some Awardees are not initiating episodes in BPCI and therefore are not included in the breakdown of participants by provider type.

 - Lancaster General Hospital (Lancaster, PA)